 Many investors invest in sector funds as a part of their strategy to allocate resources evenly across industrial sectors for generating better earnings and lower risk burden.

-This particular Mutual Funds scheme invests money into other Mutual Funds option.
+This particular Mutual Funds scheme invests money into other Mutual Funds options.
 Investors have the opportunity to choose from a diverse investment portfolio that suits their risk capacity and helps achieve their financial goals.

 Investors can go for high dividend yield stocks if they have a slightly less risk profile and are looking to earn a steady income from the stock market.
 However, it is a common observation that companies which pay a high dividend have peaked their growth potential and their possibility to expand across sectors is limited.
 Consequently, investing in high dividend yield stocks doesn’t make sense for investors who are eyeing rapidly growing companies.
 This is because businesses who are still in their high growth phase will reinvest their profits to expand further instead of giving dividend payouts to shareholders.
 A word of caution – investors must carry out the due diligence and make sure they are fully aware of the investment risks, their own risk profile and investment objectives, before selecting the best high dividend yield stocks to invest in.